thewmh/ts-fundamentals-v3/NOTES.md

 ## Variables & Values

 Using standard JS variable declaration of `let` or `const` (`var` would also work, but eww), TS can infer a type if the variable has been initialized w/ a value.
 And, if you have initialized a variable w/ a value, then try to assign a different value type to the variable (i.e. initialized w/ a number, try to assign a string), TS will throw an error.
 In TS, variables are "born" w/ their types.
-It's imoprtant to assign the types that your variables need to have when the variable is created.
+It's important to assign the types that your variables need to have when the variable is created.
 If you ever need to make a variable type more general, you usually have to go back to the initial variable definition to do so.
-When you declare a variable w/ `let`, TS will infer a type from the value the variable is assigned at initialization, if you assigned `6` to your variable, the infered type would be number.
+When you declare a variable w/ `let`, TS will infer a type from the value the variable is assigned at initialization, if you assigned `6` to your variable, the inferred type would be number.
 W/ `const`, TS will set the type equal to the value that the variable was initialized w/; if the `const` was initialized w/ the value of `6`, the inferred type is also `6`.
 Essentially, the value a `const` is assigned at initialization can ONLY ever be that type.
 The type `6` is what is known as a literal type in that it is literally the number 6.
 If a `let` declaration is a variable that can hold any number, the `const` declaration is one that can only hold `6` - a specific number.

 Sometimes you need to declare a variable before it gets initialized and if you've not provided any type information, that variable will be assigned (by TS) the `any` type. `any` is the most flexible type in TS meaning it can be any value that is allowed in JS.
 To get the benefit of TS, we need to provide what is known as a type annotation to the uninitialized variable. i.e. `let endTime: Date`, note the colon after the variable, w/ the type following that.
 The same sort of syntax to type variables can also be applied to functions.
 Here's the same example we saw earlier that shows a typed function: